 Emergency credit is for times when you can’t get to a Post Office, PayPoint or Payzone.
-So perhaps your meters run out in the middle of the night, or you’re snowed in and can’t get out of your home for a while.
+For example, if your meters run out in the middle of the night, or you’re stuck at home and can’t get out for a while.

 How it works

 Just insert your key or card into the meter then follow the instructions on screen to accept emergency credit.
 This will be taken out of the money you add to your key or card next time you top up.
 So remember to top up with enough money to cover this plus the energy you need, any standing charges and any weekly collection you might owe.